yochaigal/cairn/resources/converting-monsters.md

 Review the instructions in the [SRD](https://cairnrpg.com/cairn-srd/#creating-monsters).
 A couple of things to keep in mind:
 - OSE (or B / X) has really great stat blocks to start with.
 Just ignore THAC0.
 - Dungeon World has some great monster "moves" that translate to Critical Damage quite nicely, so looking for an equivalent creature in that system can really help!
 See this example [here](http://codex.dungeon-world.com/monster/5698559156420608).
-- A good rule of thumb is that OSR 1 HD = 1 HP, keeping in mind that the minimum is 3 or 4 HP (Cairn).
+- A good rule of thumb is that OSR 1 HD = 1 HP, keeping in mind that the minimum is 4 HP (Cairn).
 I usually think of HD as equivalent to a d6, which has a mean of 3.5.
+HP in Cairn _does_ translate reliably, but remember it does not convert to **STR** as easily!
 - **Hit Protection** is _not_ health.
 It's the creature's ability to avoid danger, whether through toughness, speed, or skill.
 - **Strength** is both health and physical power.
 Sometimes HP/HD from other systems is better represented in **STR** than in **Hit Protection**.
+If a creature is difficult to kill in an OSR system but _not_ because they are good at combat, give them more **STR**.
 - **Willpower** is tricky.
 It rarely comes up but when it does, it's nice to have.
 High **WIL** is strong personality, spirit or presence.
 - **Morale** (**ML**) can be a good guidepost for **Willpower** as well.
 Morale typically ranges between 2-12; some games use a "Morale Check" is used to determine if a monster flees (in Cairn a **WIL** save is used instead).
 The referee rolls 2d6; if the result is higher than the monster's **ML** score, they flee.
 This means that a higher **ML** usually means a higher **WIL**.
 - Attack **damage** is pretty straightforward coming from games like OSE (or B / X); you can usually just copy them as-is.
 Double-check with the [weapons table](/cairn-srd/#weapons) if unsure.